 What’s the worst thing that’s happened to you on the road?

 Getting detained by British immigration was one of the most traumatic experiences of my life (and the only time in the last nine years I truly thought about giving up).
 A close second was when I got super sick and ended up in the hospital on Malta and then spent over a year trying to get fully back on my feet.

 Are you ever going to settle down?
 And will it be in the US?

 One of the things I’ve learned about myself in the last few years is that I am at my absolute best when I’m living in the moment.
 And so that’s how I try to live.
 Do I plan for the future?
 Sure.
 I save money.
 I plan on investing.
 I book things sometimes as much as six months in advance.
 But do I know if I’ll ever settle down for good?
 Not really.

-We’re currently looking into a home base in Europe, but is that settling down?
-Or are we just traveling differently?
+I’m currently looking into a home base in Europe, but is that settling down?
+Or am I just traveling differently?
 Doing the expat thing again?

 And that’s the beauty of the lifestyle I’m living.
 It’s 100% flexible.
 If I feel like nesting, I can stop and nest.
 If I feel like going on, I can go on.
 Right now, I feel like nesting.
 Who’s to say how I’ll feel in two years or 10 years or 30 years?

 And as for the second half of your question…I can give you an answer I feel more certain about: No. I have no intention of coming back to the US long-term.
 I feel safer and more at home abroad.